ECAA compensation guide

 What Is the ECAA and Why Does It Matter?

 The European Common Aviation Area (ECAA) is a multilateral aviation treaty between the EU and neighbouring non-EU countries.
-It creates a unified aviation market with standardised rules covering safety, competition, and — most importantly for passengers — passenger rights.
+It creates a unified aviation market with standardised rules covering safety, competition, and passenger rights.

 The core passenger protection framework of EU Regulation 261/2004 has been transposed into national law in each ECAA member country.
 This means passengers flying from Western Balkans airports have the same fundamental right to claim compensation as passengers flying from Frankfurt or Amsterdam.